tmpreston/docs-2/docs/guides/routing.md

         ├── "/news"         -yoursite.com/news
         └── "/investors"    -yoursite.com/investors

-Since this is at the root, this is your scope at `""` path.
-You can then add a scope inside another scope to have the following:
+Since this is at the root, this is your router at `""` path.
+You can then add a router inside another router to have the following:

     yoursite.com
         ├── books           -yoursite.com/books